RainbowResort/coppermine/plugins/thumb_rotate/readme.txt

   - add fallback option in flash as discussed in announcement thread
   - apply for the film strip as well
   - apply for the album thumbs as well
+  - add other optional thumbnail improvements (like rounded corners or similar)
+  - add help text to config screen
-  - add a check that makes sure to process only the files it can process
+  - add a routine to batch-fill to prevent an endless loop.

   Known Issues
   ------------